10 Things You Can Do Every Day to Make Your Home Safer

 Secure Your Sliding Patio Door

 Whenever your sliding patio door isn’t open, place a wood or metal rod in the track to help stop thieves.
-If you don’t think you’ll like the look of this, here’s an option that’s easy and more aesthetically pleasing.

 Keep the Garage Door Closed

 The garage is an easy access points for thieves, so keep it closed whenever possible.
 You don’t want anyone to see what you have in the garage and leaving the door open is just asking for trouble.
 Check out these tips to make our garage door burglar proof.

 Even if you’re the last one to leave the house in the morning, pretend to say goodbye to someone as you leave.
 This gives the impression (to anyone watching) that there is someone home and likely will make them think twice about breaking in.
 Here are 13 inexpensive ways to theft-proof your home.